 Module C introduces students to the health care environment, office emergencies, and first aid.
 Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
-Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, and check-writing procedures essential to the successful operation of the medical office.
+Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, check-writing procedures, and collection procedures essential to the successful operation of the medical office.
 Students develop working knowledge of good health, nutrition, weight control, and strategies in promoting good health in patients.
 They acquire knowledge of basic anatomy and physiology, common diseases and disorders, and medical terminology of the digestive system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 They are introduced to strategies for building active reading and comprehension skills, along with techniques for managing time.
+Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours 40.
-Lab Hours 40.
-Prerequisite HCIN.
+Lecture Hours: 40.
+Clinical Lab Hours: 40.
+Prerequisite: HCIN.

-MODULE D - Cardiopulmonary Systems, Vital Signs, Electrocardiography, and CPR
+MODULE D - Cardiopulmonary Systems, Vital Signs and Electrocardiography

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, along with diseases, disorders, diagnostic tests, anatomy and physiology, and medical terminology associated with these systems.
 Students apply knowledge of the electrical pathways of the heart muscle in preparation for applying electrocardiography leads and recording a 12-lead electrocardiogram (ECG).
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 Students obtain blood samples and prepare and administer injections.
 Students will discuss how to apply critical and creative thinking skills to analyzing and problem solving in the workplace and everyday life.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours 40.
-Lab Hours 40.
-Prerequisite HCIN.
+Lecture Hours: 40.
+Clinical Lab Hours: 40.
+Prerequisite: HCIN.

-MODULE E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures
+MODULE E - Urinary, Blood, Lymphatic and Immune Systems with Laboratory Procedures

 Module E introduces microbiology and laboratory procedures commonly performed in a physician's office or medical clinic.
 Students learn specimen identification, collection, handling and transportation procedures and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
 Students gain working knowledge of radiology and nuclear medicine, in addition to various radiological examinations and patient preparation for these exams.
 Anatomy and physiology of the urinary system and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems, is presented.
 Students learn essential medical terminology related to the body systems and topics introduced in the module.
 Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
 Students learn the skills involved in organizing and writing a paper.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours 40.
-Lab Hours 40.
-Prerequisite HCIN.
+Lecture Hours: 40.
+Clinical Lab Hours: 40.
+Prerequisite: HCIN.

-MODULE F - Endocrine, Skeletal, and Reproductive Systems, Pediatrics, and Geriatrics
+MODULE F - Pediatrics, Geriatrics, Endocrine and Reproductive Systems